Nancy A. Kelly, President

 Board service since 2015

 A social and behavior change expert with more than three decades of experience, Ms, O'Sullivan's health communication and social and commercial marketing skills have shaped projects addressing pandemic threats such as avian influenza in addition to projects focused on family planning, reproductive health, HIV/AIDS, tobacco control and prevention, harmful alcohol consumption, chronic disease prevention, and child health in the U.S. and worldwide.

 Currently Ms. O’Sullivan is a Project Director with Georgetown University’s Global Social Enterprise Initiative at the McDonough School of Business, where she provides technical assistance to the Global Smart Drinking Goals (GSDG) initiative.
 GSDG is addressing harmful alcohol-related behaviors in six countries: Belgium, Brazil, China, Mexico, South Africa and the United States.
 Previously, at Abt Associates, Ms. O’Sullivan was a Principal Associate and Social and Behavior Change (SBC) Technical Advisor, she led the SBC technical segment for Abt’s International Health Division.
 She has steered large, multi-year USAID health communication projects and research activities with decentralized teams across three continents.
 Ms. O'Sullivan also served as the technical lead on a $30 million USAID-funded cooperative agreement to increase demand for family planning and reproductive health services in Jordan.
 She co-authored the national communication strategies to prevent and mitigate HIV/AIDS in Zimbabwe, Benin and Bhutan, and she contributed to Pakistan’s national communication strategy on safe drinking water, hygiene and sanitation.
 Ms O’Sullivan is well published, and is an adjunct faculty member at George Washington University, where she also received her MBA.
 Ms. O’Sullivan has a B.S. degree in French from Georgetown University.
 She has worked in more than 40 countries and has lived in Switzerland and Togo.

 Board service since 2017

-Jacques Tassi (Chairman of the Humanity & Inclusion Federation Board)
+Jacques Tassi (former Chairman of the Humanity & Inclusion Federation Board)